 - Housing: If you are interested in housing opportunities, please contact the CILE office for the most current information.

-- Academic & Social Program: Students attend class in the mornings and participate in lectures and visits to courts, law firms, and other legal institutions in the afternoons.
+- Academic & Social Programs: Students attend class in the mornings and participate in lectures and visits to courts, law firms, and other legal institutions in the afternoons.
 Special social events will also be arranged.